jchburmester/pomodoro/README.md

 # project: green_screen

 We built a streamlined training pipeline to objectively test the energy consumption of training a ResNet-50 model on image classification in different scenarios.
 We selected three preprocessing techniques and seven model / hyperparameter optimization approaches that are either switched on or off during training.
-As part of the project, we built a package for open-source that allows users to import `SMICallback()` which logs GPU power draw, next to training loss, and accuracy in csv files.
+As part of the project, we built an open-source package that allows users to import `SMICallback()` (of type `tf.keras.callbacks.Callback`) which logs GPU power draw, next to training loss, and accuracy in csv files for `tf.keras.Sequential` models.
 The package can be downloaded here:

 LINK TO PACKAGE